The Niagara Falls Illumination Board's

 In 1979, three Xenon lights were positioned just south of the Canadian Niagara Power intake and shine on the plume of mist from the Falls.
 Currently, these three lights are no longer utilized since area hotels complained of the lights shining into nearby hotel rooms.

-A battery of four Xenon lights were built to shine directly on the American Falls from a location along the Ontario Power Company access road on the Canadian shore.
+A battery of three Xenon lights were built to shine directly on the American Falls from a location along the Ontario Power Company access road on the Canadian shore.
 Both satellite locations are operated by remote control.

 The remaining eleven lights were replaced in 1998.
 The old lights were to be sold or used for spare parts.